iabubakartahir/JobSeeker-Portal-Django/README.md

 ### Key Objectives
 - Connect Employers and Job Seekers in a Single Platform
 - Allow Employers to Post Jobs and Manage Applicants
-- Enable Job Seekers to Search, Filter, and Apply for Jobs
+- Enable Job Seekers to Search, Filtefr, and Apply for Jobs
 - Provide an Admin Panel for System Management

 ### Technologies Used